tektechnologies/Instructor-Prep/201/class-09.md

 ## Lets talk about forms

-- Pet adpotion project and start adding that form.
+- Pet adoption project and start adding that form.
 - tag you use is <form>
 - inputs are the most basic thing that will show up in the form.
 - so lets add an input.